 I stayed at a hotel in Manhattan Beach, just 8 minutes from the beach itself.
 On my first evening I parked two blocks away and walked down the strangest street or sidewalk I’ve ever seen.
 There are large walkways that run downhill to the west and are lined by homeowners’ backyards.
 By backyard, I mean patios that would normally be private and behind someone’s house.
 At this beach, they are almost on top of each other and provide a great way to access the Pacific Coast.

-As I strolled south on the pedestrian walkway with the Pacific Ocean to my right, I marveled at the naturally hilly landscape juxtaposed against the multi-million dollar homes that line the coast.
-For the next 90 minutes, I explored the Manhattan Beach Pier, the free Roundhouse Aquarium, and the sunset.
-It was a great way to end an extremely long travel day.
+As I walked south along the pedestrian path with the Pacific Ocean on my right, I admired the rolling hills beside the multi-million-dollar homes along the coast.
+For the next 90 minutes, I explored the Manhattan Beach Pier, visited the free Roundhouse Aquarium, and watched the sunset.
+It was the perfect way to end a long travel day.

-I then spent 30 minutes photographing the underside of the pier as well as the sunset at the beach.
-I had brought flip-flops but failed to remember shorts.
-With many waves in, I was soaked with warm ocean water up to my knees.
-I was careful to keep my camera out of the water and was able to capture some cool shots.
-Nothing was groundbreaking, but they were shots that I wanted.
+I then spent 30 minutes photographing beneath the pier and capturing the sunset.
+I had brought flip-flops but forgot shorts.
+A few waves soaked me up to my knees in warm ocean water.
+I kept my camera dry and captured some cool shots.
+They didn’t break new ground, but they were the photos I wanted.